luigi1809/webfilter-ng/README.md

 What does it do?
 --------------------
-Filter http(s) web acess based on domain name in the request.
+Filter http(s) web acess based on domain name in the request (basically Host field in http or SNI in https).

 Main advantages of webfilter-ng is
 --------------------